sorgom/jagoda/obsidian/.trash/New_Article.md

 # General
 New object is created instantly.
 Otherwise nothing can be assigned.
-- Create new Article
+- Create new Object
-- Show Article Form
+- Show Object Form

 ## Input 1
 Dimensions